aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Layout/layoutenumerator/kind/_index.md

 ## LayoutEnumerator.kind property

 Gets the kind of the current entity.
-This can be an empty string but never ``None``.
+This can be an empty string but never ``null``.